 Within city boundaries, there are eight libraries, along with numerous schools and community centers, all with the potential to serve as key locations for emergency gatherings.
 Additionally, the City of Spokane operates warming spaces and safe air centers for adults, children, and families during periods of extreme cold or hazardous air quality.
-To mitigate the impacts of extreme heat, the city also provides cooling centers at libraries and parks (Garcia, 2024).
+To mitigate the impacts of extreme heat, the city also provides cooling contors at libraries and part Residents highlighted the need for emergency preparedness information in multiple languages and expanded outreach to both housed and unhoused community members, especially the elderly and people with disabilities.